grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "How much battery do we have?"
 Percy asked Hemi.

 "We did OK charging on the surface during the storm.
 We have about a half charge on them.
 We can do a creeping speed for maybe 12 hours."
+Hemi didn't express his opinion that aloud that having gained 12 hours of charge meant they could have, and should have, submerged earlier.
+And if they had, the would never have encountered the sub with the ram.

 "OK.
 3 knots, 12 hours.
 Let's see."
 Percy measured a compass against a graduated straight edge and then drew an arced dashed line on the chart with the grease pencil mounted in the compass.
 "That gets us somewhere along this line."

 Hemi nodded.

 "Not very much in terms of ocean distances.
 We can probably get out from under the storm, but we're a long way from any kind of shipping channel."
-Observed Percy.

 "Any other features we can use?
-A shallow place we can hide on the bottom again, like the tablemount?"
+A relatively shallow place we can hide on the bottom again, like the tablemount?"
+Hemi asked.

 Percy took a long draft off her cigarillo and then leaned closely over the map.
 She pulled down the magnifier and guidied her vision through it with the tips of her fingers, holding the burning coal of the cigarillo just off the glass.
 "Ugh.
 We're in the middle of deep sea.
 Bottomless in every direction.
 There's nothing for hundreds of miles."

 "They are likely looking at the same chart and figuring they can simply wait us out."
 Said Hemi.

 "They might not be wrong."
 Percy stood upright and smoked.
-"Here's what we're going to do: we're going to creep on a course towards Pylon City.
-If we can lose them, even briefly, we'll surface and try to get in touch with Shakes ---launch the pigeon."
+"Fuck it.
+Here's what we're going to do: we're going to creep on a direct course towards Pylon City.
+If we can lose them, even briefly, we'll surface and try to get in touch with Shakes --- we'll launch the pigeon."
+She waved her hand in the air in a way that might indicate a bird fluttering off.

 "His name is Herschel.
-So what if Herschel finds, Shakes.
+And what if Herschel finds, Shakes.
 Then what?"

 "Have him run intereference or something.
 Whatever the hell it is we hired him for!"